Adrifot/Multi_Snake/README.md

 | **Trait** | A*  | 15 | -0.1 | 0.15 | 0.25 | 1300 | 1  | ignore | 1.0  | none |

 In other words, a snake with the chromosome $11100001011110000101$ will:
-- use A* for finding its pray
+- use A* for finding its prey
 - have a vision range of 15 tiles
 - have a gene dominance bias of -10% (its genes are less likely to be passed on)
 - have a mutability of 15% (after being born, this snake had a 15% chance of mutating)